How the failed Iranian hostage rescue in 1980 can save the Autonomous Vehicle industry

 Unfortunately, the authors left out several of the root causes and remedies.
 Those included the CH-53D was the best available aircraft at the time.
 But it was not good enough.
 And there was not a group of pilots trained for missions like this.
 These issues led to the creation of the MH-53J version helicopter and the creation of a new group of pilots and a training organization.
 From this the 58th Tactical Training Wing, at Kirtland Air Force Base in Albuquerque, New Mexico, was modified to become a Special Operations Wing.
 (I worked there from 1992 to 2001)

 To train the pilots, especially for extremely risky and precise coordinated missions, simulation was required.
-This begat the simulation technology.
-That is needed in the air and ground autonomous vehicle world today.
+This begat the simulation technology that is needed in the air and ground autonomous vehicle world today.
 (Technology used by aerospace as well as the FAA.
 It is represented by fidelity levels 6 and above in the FAA Part 60.)
 The reason this technology is required is the gaming-architecture based systems being used today, despite looking fantastic and doing some of what is needed, have architecture and modeling approach limitations that severely limit its model physics fidelity and proper real-time operations, especially in complex scenarios and when the math models are complicated.
 (Multiple exact radars in a parking garage for examples.
 Where they must interact with each other’s third order reflections and even material reflectivity properties.)
 This technology was eventually licensed to the gaming world.
-They however could not adopt the deterministic host architecture or federated modeling because they had to work to existing operating systems that they could not control or replace.
+They however could not adopt the deterministic simulation scheduling host architecture or federated modeling because they had to work to existing operating systems that they could not control or replace.
 As time went on and computer technology improved, they simply adapted to that and did adapt to what Air Force Special Operations was doing.
 Even with better CPUs, memory, GPUs, busses etc they still wind up dumbing down the physics.
 This is easy to see when you walk through trees or must switch play areas because the multiple core system still chokes.
-(It is here I should note that the Air Force outside of Special Ops and the Army do not use the right technology either.
-Echo chambers, politics and egos exist in DoD as well.)
+In operation the simulation host architecture basically micromanages and schedules every task.
+Federated modelling is breaking models into very small parts or tasks so they can be run at required update rates and in the best order.
+The sim host schedules them in frames.
+Some might be at 5hz and some at 3000hz.
+Order is often determined by the needs of critical threads.
+This management makes things very efficient.
+(Performance curves would also need to be created and used to create actual high-fidelity models, especially for sensors.
+This includes various objects with varying material reflectivity, cross sections etc. All performing in a variety of environmental conditions.
+This is crucial to modeling the failures zones.
+Where does that little boy in the wool coat disappear to the sensor?
+No one I am aware of does this.
+If this is not done right the system will learn the wrong plan for a given scenario becasue the perception system will have the wrong result for a given object, distance, environmental condition etc. This is the most important engineering area.
+Not the benign scenarios folks highlight and hype.)

-In the air domain the gaming systems include XPlane, AirSim, Flight Simulator etc. Coincidentally I also worked for a small simulator company who tried to use XPlane to create FAA Level 6 simulators.
+In the air domain the gaming systems include XPlane, AirSim, Flight Simulator,.
+Air Sim etc. (On the ground side this is Cognata, rFpro, Carla, MORAI, Adams, RPG Carmaker, Waymo, Nvidia etc.) Coincidentally I also worked for a small simulator company who tried to use XPlane to create FAA Level 6 simulators.
 The efforts failed so badly the company went bankrupt.
 These products look great and perform well as long as you don’t require the highest levels of fidelity and real-time.
 The key issues this company has were never being able to get the flight and engine models to act close enough to the real aircraft and overall real-time performance.
-The flight and engine model issues stem from there not being enough fidelity in the tunable parameters to modify one characteristic without breaking another.)
+The flight and engine model issues stem from there not being enough fidelity in the tunable parameters to modify one characteristic without breaking another.

 Note — There are two parts to the simulation and simulator systems.
 The simulation systems that aid in flight, engine and controls design and basic environmental testing, like what J2 Aircraft Dynamics produces, and the systems that facilitate operations in real-world locations with exact sensors, real-world objects in proper real-time etc. (J2 would also create the flight and engine models the other simulation/simulator system would use.
 Note-J2 uses X-Plane for basic environments and visuals.)